 Keywords: Detection, Shielding, Imaging (PET/SPECT), Image Resolution, Physical and Chemical limitations for medical application, Quantitative Imaging.

-- you understand the practical consequences of physicochemical characteristics of radionuclides in radiotracer studies
+- understand the practical consequences of physicochemical characteristics of radionuclides in radiotracer studies

-- you have a practical comprehension of the physicochemical parameters when dealing with ionizing radiation
+- have a practical comprehension of the physicochemical parameters when dealing with ionizing radiation

-- you have basic knowledge of PET and SPECT radionuclides and radiopharmaceuticals in action
+- have basic knowledge of PET and SPECT radionuclides and radiopharmaceuticals in action

-- you understand the scope and limitations of PET/SPECT imaging
+- understand the scope and limitations of PET/SPECT imaging

-- you have a good comprehension of the basic principles of quantitative molecular imaging
+- have a good comprehension of the basic principles of quantitative molecular imaging

-- you can adapt information from scientific sources didactically to suit a student audience
+- can adapt information from scientific sources didactically to suit a student audience

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.